The persecution of Christians is on the rise worldwide

 Christian Persecution Today

-The most recent edition of “Persecuted & Forgotten?” covers the period 2015-2017 and finds that at least 75 percent of all religiously-motivated violence and oppression is suffered by Christians.
+The most recent edition of “Persecuted & Forgotten?” covers the period 2017-2019 and finds a sharp rise in Christian persecution in South and East Asia.

 It must be noted that some groups monitoring Christian persecution around the world put the number of Christians suffering various forms of persecution as high as 600 million; the Pew Research Center has reported that the number of countries where Christians are subject to a degree of government-enforced restrictions and communal hostility has grown from 108 in 2014 to 128 in 2015 and to 143 in 2017.